-- The English dubs of Joseph Lai's animated films: Ali Baba and the Gold Raiders, Beauty And Warrior, and Space Thunder Kids.
+- The English dubs of Joseph Lai's animated films: Ali Baba & the Gold Raiders, Beauty and Warrior, and Space Thunder Kids.
 There are times when the voices don't even bother to sync with the mouths.

 - Felix the Cat: The Movie was animated in several European countries, mainly Hungary, but with help from Polish and Bulgarian studios too.
 The result is a lot of sloppy lip-syncing that doesn't come close to matching what the characters are saying.